openbmc/openpower-libhei/src/chip_data/CHIP_DATA.md

 [^2]: A chip can have more than one register type and the properties for each
       type could vary.
 Therefore, all of the registers described by this file will be grouped by type.
+See section 2) Register Type Lists for details.

+[^3]: See section 3) Isolation Nodes for details.

 ### 2) Register Type Lists